 Will you fund facility and equipment needs?

-In Phase I, Trinity funds planning, simple prototyping, data collection on idea, collaboration inquiries, and exploration.
-In Phase II, with proper partnering financial and in-kind support, Trinity will consider of a range of funding possibilities.
-We do not want to limit considerations for great ideas addressing
+In Phase I, Trinity funds planning, simple prototyping, data collection on ideas, collaboration inquiries, and exploration.
+In Phase II, with proper partnering financial and in-kind support, Trinity will consider a range of funding possibilities.
+We do not want to limit considerations for great ideas addressing key community needs.

 Do you require matching or in-kind contributions?

 We do not require, but we do favorably consider, proposals that include matching financial support or in-kind contributions.
-Particularly in the larger Phase II grants, we desire to be leveraging our grant to enable larger projects to be successfully accomplished.
+Particularly in the larger Phase II grants, we desire to leverage our grant to enable larger projects to be successfully accomplished.